Alejogb1/job-board/blog-data/no-module-named-mtcnn-python-error.md

 Oh hey you know what is funny?
 Debugging Python Errors...
 It is so easy and so hard at the same time... it is like trying to find a lost sock in a laundry basket that is also a black hole...
 Ok ok bad joke I know.

-Alright I hope this helps.
+I hope this helps.
 Hit me up if something is not clear I will try to help you out.